codler/jQuery-Css3-Finalize/README.markdown

 This script have been tested on <code>IE 7</code>, <code>FF 3.6</code>, <code>Chrome 7</code>, <code>Safari 5</code>, <code>Opera 10.6</code>

-Some notes:
+#### Some notes
-- The script can only read link-tags where it source are from same domain.
+* The script can only read link-tags where it source are from same domain.
 Execpt for IE 7.
-- Link-tags can not be read on Chrome 7 on local files.
+* Link-tags can not be read on Chrome 7 on local files.